 Claim specified by the Client as being useful but not Essential for the specific task requested by the End-User.

 For more background on some of the terminology used, see ITU-T X.1252 (International Telecommunication Union, “ITU-T Recommendation X.1252 -- Cyberspace security -- Identity management -- Baseline identity management terms and definitions,” November 2010.)
-[X.1252].
+[X.1252], ISO/IEC 29115 Entity Authentication Assurance [ISO29115], and [RFC4949].